bekk/bekk-christmas/post/react/managing-content-with-sanity.md

 })
 ```

-The types you define will create a schema and definition of your data modell.
+The types you define will create a schema and definition of your data model.
 If we were to proceed with the restaurant case we would probably start of with a type something like this:

 ```
 {